NATIONAL CHIANTI DAY

 About Santa Margherita USA

 Santa Margherita USA is a fine wine import company representing premium and ultra-premium wine estates from Italy.
-Since our founding in 1935, Count Gaetano Marzotto dedicated his life to establishing Santa Margherita and its estates as one of the leading ambassadors of Italian wine excellence around the world.
+Since our founding in 1935, Count Gaetano Marzotto dedicated his life to establishing Santa Margherita and its estates as one of the leading ambassadors of Italian wine excellence worldwide.
 With the establishment of Santa Margherita USA in 2016, we proudly carry on his vision in the United States.

 3 September 2021